vhildebrand/HeartwoodRivals/PRD.md

 Pressing an action key near an object triggers an interaction.

+U1.5

+As a player, I can observe autonomous agents living their lives in the world.

+Agents move around the world, perform activities, and interact with each other without player intervention.

-E02: LLM-Powered NPC System
+E02: Autonomous Agent System

-As a player, I want to interact with NPCs who feel alive, intelligent, and memorable.
+As a player, I want to interact with agents who live authentic, autonomous lives with their own goals and personalities.

 Story ID